Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-ab-state/readme.md

 ```

-## Test Status API
+## A/B State API

-Methods to get A/B test statuses will be added to each response and made available at `response.locals.abStatus`.
+Methods to get A/B test states will be added to each response and made available at `response.locals.abState`.
 The available methods are listed below.

 ### `.get(test: string)`

-Get the status for a given test.
-Number and boolean values will be parsed.
-Tests with values set to "on" or "off" will be coerced to booleans.
+Get the state for a given test.
+Number and boolean values will be coerced with `JSON.parse()`.
+Tests with values of "on" or "off" will be returned as a correlating boolean.

 ### `.toString()`